Frames and numerical approximation II: generalized sampling: ONB and ONB frames

 In Fig.\ \ref{fig:figureB} we demonstrate the benefits of this frame for approximating the singular function given by \eqref{f_example}.
-Here, rather than the inner products \R{sampleONB}, we take the sampling functionals to be pointwise evaluations at the Chebyshev nodes on $[0,1]$, i.e. \bes{ \ell_{m,M}(f) = f(x_{m,M}),\qquad x_{m,M} = \frac{\cos \left ( \frac{2m-1}{2 M} \pi \right ) + 1}{2},\quad m = 1,\ldots,M. } We also compare these approximations with the Chebyshev polynomial interpolant at these nodes.
-As is evident, Chebyshev interpolation performs poorly.
-Conversely, the convergence for the ONB$+K$ frame is significantly faster.
+Here, rather than the inner products \R{sampleONB}, we take the sampling functionals to be pointwise evaluations at the Legendre nodes, i.e., at the roots of a high degree Legendre polynomial, mapped from $[-1,1]$ to $[0,1]$.
+We also compare these approximations with the polynomial interpolant at these nodes.
+As is evident, polynomial interpolation performs poorly.
+In contrast, the convergence for the ONB$+K$ frame is significantly faster.
 Fig.\ \ref{fig:figureB} also illustrates the stability of the numerical approximation using oversampling with $M=2N$.
 The accuracy reaches machine precision, in spite of it requiring the solution of an extremely ill-conditioned linear system of equations, and this high level of accuracy is maintained as $N$ grows.

 The influence of the oversampling factor $M$ is illustrated in Fig.\ \ref{fig:oversampling}.
 Here, the error is shown as a function of $M$, for constant $N=40$.
 Best accuracy is only achieved for $M > N$, i.e., when using some amount of oversampling.
 We have used discrete sampling in this figure using Legendre points (left panel) and equispaced points on $[0,1]$ (right panel).
 It is not unexpected that Legendre points are a better choice: less oversampling is needed to achieve the best accuracy for the given $N$.